maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

   -> output buffer plus synchronisation state
 ```

-A GPU compositor submits another render job.
-A software compositor can combine pixels on the CPU.
-Either route produces a buffer that can later be presented.
+A GPU compositor submits another render job, while a software compositor can combine pixels on the CPU; either route produces a buffer that can later be presented.

 Wayland leaves the renderer and display backend to the compositor.
 A compositor can run nested inside another Wayland compositor, inside an X11 window, headlessly, or with software rendering.
 The compositor chooses how to render and where to present, which makes "Wayland renders the desktop" an inaccurate model.

 ## 9. The shortcut: direct scanout and hardware planes

-Composition may be unnecessary.
-The compositor can sometimes assign a client's buffer directly to a display plane.
+Composition may be unnecessary when the compositor can assign a client's buffer directly to a display plane.

 {{< mermaid >}}
 flowchart TB